-Educational Opportunity Program (EOP) at California State University, Northridge has provided access and retention services to low-income and first-generation college students since its legislated beginnings in 1969.
-In recent years, EOP has developed K-12 Outreach and Partnership Programs that create pipelines to the community, and transitional Bridge Programs to help facilitate students' adjustment to the university.
-(Bridge begins with intensive summer programs and continues through the students' first academic year.)
+Educational Opportunity Program (EOP) at California State University, Northridge has provided access and retention services to low-income and educationally disadvantaged college students since its legislated beginnings in 1969.
+In recent years, EOP has developed outreach efforts, a holistic admissions process and transitional Bridge Programs to help facilitate students’ adjustment to the university.
+(Bridge begins with intensive summer programs and continues through the students’ first academic year.)
 Continuing students benefit from services provided in EOP Satellites linked to their academic majors and process-based mentoring developed in collaboration with the EOP Faculty Mentor Program.
 All services provided by EOP are designed to interest and benefit the increasingly diverse university community.

 Faculty Affairs oversees the implementation of faculty personnel policies, including retention, tenure, promotion, and salary advancement.
 It also coordinates faculty hiring, offers retirement counseling, and investigates faculty grievances.
 In addition, it offers a variety of orientation programs and development activities for faculty and Department Chairs, including programs housed in the Center for Excellence in Learning and Teaching.
 It works closely with the Faculty Senate's Personnel Policy and Review Committee (PP&R) to maintain manuals on personnel policies and hiring practices, and coordinates training programs with the Center for Equity and Diversity.

 Institutional Research supports and collaborates with campus stakeholders in making data-informed decisions related to university priorities and strategic planning.
 In support of this mission, Institutional Research provides university data to meet reporting requirements, communicates relevant data to the campus community, offers data literacy training and education to university stakeholders, and supports university leadership by providing data and related analytic tools.

 Research and Graduate Studies